dovecot/documentation/source/configuration_manual/mail_cache_settings.rst

  * Whenever cache file is recreated (purged) it can cause some fields' decisions to change:

-    * .. versionchanged:: v2.3.11 Changes YES -> TEMP if the YES decision hasn't
+    * .. dovecotchanged:: 2.3.11 Changes YES -> TEMP if the YES decision hasn't
                           been reconfirmed for the last 30 days (:dovecot_core:ref:`mail_cache_unaccessed_field_drop`).
                           Older versions changed the YES -> TEMP decision every time the cache was purged, which could have happened too early sometimes.
-    * .. versionchanged:: v2.3.11 Changes TEMP -> NO and drops the field if it hasn't been accessed for the last 60 days (2 * :dovecot_core:ref:`mail_cache_unaccessed_field_drop`).
+    * .. dovecotchanged:: 2.3.11 Changes TEMP -> NO and drops the field if it hasn't been accessed for the last 60 days (2 * :dovecot_core:ref:`mail_cache_unaccessed_field_drop`).
                           Older versions dropped it after 30 days (1 *